MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 The Core Engine defines a multi-threaded environment without relying on any native OS capabilities.

-Therefore, the whole Java world runs in one single task, within which the Core Engine re-creates a layer of (green) threads.
+Therefore, the whole Managed world runs in one single task, within which the Core Engine re-creates a layer of (green) threads.
 One immediate advantage is that the Java-world CPU consumption is fully controlled by the task it is running in, allowing embedded engineers to easily arbitrate between the different parts of their application.
-In particular in an open-to-third-parties framework, the maximum CPU time given to the Java world is fully under control at no risk, whatever the number and/or the activities of the Java threads.
+In particular in an open-to-third-parties framework, the maximum CPU time given to the Managed world is fully under control at no risk, whatever the number and/or the activities of the Java threads.

 The next illustration shows 4 tasks, with the last one running the Core Engine with 2 threads.